t4d-gmbh/git-and-science/source/content/submodules/exo_inspect_course_content.md

 ::: {admonition} How the 4 parts are included
 :class: tip, dropdown

-The four parst are handled as submodules and added in the `srouce/content/` derectory.
+The four parts are handled as submodules and added in the `source/content/` directory.
-This is specified in the [`.gitmodules`](https://github.com/t4d-gmbh/using-git-in-academia/blob/main/.gitmodules) file that has entries of the from:
+This is specified in the [`.gitmodules`](https://github.com/t4d-gmbh/using-git-in-academia/blob/main/.gitmodules) file that has entries in the form:

 ```toml
 [submodule "source/content/working-with-git"]